brave-intl/bat-ledger/README.md

 ```

 ### Configuration
 Configuration variables are stored as environment preferences.
-See `config.js` for a list of these variables for ledger, eyeshade, balance, and helper respectively.
+See `config.js` for a list of these variables for ledger, eyeshade, balance, helper, and extractor respectively.

 If you intend to run eyeshade in communication with the [publisher's website](https://github.com/brave-intl/publishers), you will need to set the `UPHOLD_CLIENT_ID` and `UPHOLD_CLIENT_SECRET` environment variables to the same as those used on your copy of the publishers site.